ne1s0n/legpipe2/README.md

 ## TODO

-- implement test for required, installed software (maybe module based? like what is done for `interpolate()` and `validate()` functions)
+- implement test for required software (maybe module based? like what is done for `interpolate()` and `validate()` functions)
-- test align module
+- test align, SNP calling  modules
-- implement SNP calling module
+- parallelize SNP calling module
 - implement post calling filtering:
 	- select only biallelic SNPs and filter on allele frequency (MAF)
 	- [optional?]
 Remove adjacent SNPs